Top 10 Regrets in Professional Life - How To Avoid Them?

 Well, one universal piece of advice one might give here is: look around, question yourself, and take nothing for granted.
 Most regrets come from oversleeping opportunities or pursuing a career in one direction for way too long.
 And of course: always listen to your intuition.

 Would you like to receive further intensive training oriented toward discovering your identity as a professional and learning effective strategies for landing great jobs?
-You are most welcome to join us at our intensive online career transition workshops!
+You are most welcome to join us at our intensive online career development workshops!
 Please find all the information and registration links HERE.

 Best of luck with your career!